Lung Transplant Waiting List

 The Organ Procurement and Transplantation Network (OPTN) makes the lung allocation rules.

-LAS determines your priority on the waiting list.
-Factors that contribute to your LAS can be found on this UNOS (United Network for Organ Sharing) form.
+The lung allocation score determines your priority on the waiting list.
+Factors that contribute to your lung allocation score can be found on this UNOS (United Network for Organ Sharing) form.

-The higher your LAS, the higher priority for receiving a donor lung when one is available.
+The higher your lung allocation score, the higher priority for receiving a donor lung when one is available.

 Wait times for a lung transplant vary due to factors such as: